lesmiskin/snowtux/README.md

-# Simple 3D Game Engine by Les Miskin
+# "Easy 3D Engine" by Les Miskin
-An easy-to-comprehend 3D game engine, designed as a platform for learning and experimentation.
-Forking and hacking is encouraged =)
+An easy-to-understand 3D game engine, for learning and experimenting.
+Forking and hacking the code for your own project is encouraged :)

 # Installation
 1. Download two files from https://www.libsdl.org/download-2.0.php: